Stan Bowman

-Stanley Glenn Bowman (born June 28, 1973) is a Canadian-American former ice hockey executive.
-He previously worked as the general manager of the Chicago Blackhawks of the National Hockey League (NHL).
-He is the son of Hockey Hall of Fame member, and former senior advisor for the Blackhawks, Scotty Bowman.
+Stanley Glenn Bowman (born June 28, 1973) is a Canadian-American ice hockey executive, currently serving as the general manager of the Edmonton Oilers of the National Hockey League (NHL).
+He previously worked as the general manager of the Chicago Blackhawks of NHL and the U.S. Olympic men's hockey team.
+He is the son of Hockey Hall of Fame member and former senior advisor for the Blackhawks, Scotty Bowman.